citp/privacy-policy-historical/a/ar/ari/arizonalottery.com.md

 **Privacy Policy**

-Pursuant to A.R.S. § 41-4152, all agencies of the State of Arizona maintain a Privacy Policy.
+Pursuant to [**A.R.S. § 41-4152**](http://www.azleg.gov/ars/41/04152.htm), all agencies of the State of Arizona maintain a Privacy Policy.
 This disclosure addresses collection, use, and security of and access to information that may be obtained through the use of this website.
 Your rights to privacy are of utmost importance to the State of Arizona in building trust and confidence when conducting business through the Internet.

 The Arizona Lottery offers access to its public information online that you might otherwise request in person.
 Our goal is to provide citizens with a more convenient and efficient means with which to receive information from the Lottery.
 If you choose not to receive your information through the website, you may also receive information through the Lottery’s informational telephone number 480.829.PICK (7425).